ArctosDB/documentation-wiki/_documentation/coordinates.markdown

 #### rcoordslist

-Search term rcoordslist accepts a pipe-delimited list of rcoords.
+Search term "rcoordslist" accepts a pipe-delimited list of rcoords.